 Tan Jetty @ Georgetown

 We stopped at a cafe on our way back to Georgetown because it was quite hot outside.
 Then we headed to the jetty I’d planned to go.
-I was quite excited for an evening shoot at the Tan Jetty, but ended up the jetty to the temple was closed.
+I was quite excited about an evening shoot at the Tan Jetty, but ended up the jetty to the temple was closed.

 Well, might be due to the Covid-19 restriction.
-After all, we did enjoy a nice cendol just opposite of the road.
+After all, we did enjoy a nice cendol just opposite the road.

-While carrying a huge digital camera, I find myself quite hesitant to take photos in the cafes because I get used to shooting only on the street and portrait?
+While carrying a huge digital camera, I find myself quite hesitant to take photos in cafes because I get used to shooting only on the street and portraits.
 Might be that’s why I rarely have any cafe photos in this blog post.
 Looks like I have to practice this in some cafes in KL.

 In another word, I don’t let my camera eat my food.
 Perhaps I should learn some food photography first.
 Yeah, I do wish I have a wife as my subject.
 Nah, that was way out of topic. 😛